-- Number of new start-ups (private sector companies created as a result of pharmaceutical research) - Federal funding for small business and technology transfer to private sector - Number of patents filed and obtained

-Statewide Goal #2: Health-to protect Mississippians from risks to public health and to provide them with the health-related information and access to quality health care necessary to increase the length and quality of their lives
+- Number of new start-ups (private sector companies created as a result of pharmaceutical research) - Federal funding for small business and technology transfer to private sector - Number of patents filed and obtained Statewide Goal #2: Health-to protect Mississippians from risks to public health and to provide them with the health-related information and access to quality health care necessary to increase the length and quality of their lives Relevant Benchmarks #2:

-- Number of programs for cancer, cardiometabolics, neuroscience, infectious disease, medication optimization - Number of collaborative projects with Mississippi government agencies and community partners to deliver better quality health services and care to Mississippians at less cost - Number of patents obtained in emerging technologies

-Statewide Goal #3: Higher education-to make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research
+- Number of programs for cancer, cardiometabolics, neuroscience, infectious disease, medication optimization - Number of collaborative projects with Mississippi government agencies and community partners to deliver better quality health services and care to Mississippians at less cost - Number of patents obtained in emerging technologies Statewide Goal #3: Higher education-to make available an accessible, quality public higher education at an affordable cost that prepares Mississippians to become productive, financially self-sufficient members of society while meeting the human resource needs of Mississippi and its employers, including the creation of new jobs through the commercialization of university-based research Relevant Benchmarks #3:

 - Dollar value of research grants and contracts awarded - Percentage of total federal research and development expenditures received - Number of patents filed and obtained - Number of published manuscripts in appropriate peer-reviewed and professional journals - Number of private sector companies created as a result of pharmaceutical research - Number of graduate/professional degrees awarded in pharmaceutical sciences - Licensure exam pass rate for Pharm.
-D. Graduates

-The goals of the Research Institute of Pharmaceutical Sciences are clustered around five major priority areas:

-• Advancing science to further secure the premiere status of the state's Institute, nationally and internationally

-- Improving the quality of life of patients through discovery-of entities, delivery systems, and uses of pharmaceuticals, as well as through improved efficiencies in health care processes (strategic impact: cancer, cardiometabolic disease, neuroscience, infectious diseases, medication optimization) - Developing the economy through partnerships and providing evidence to improve decision-making for governments (state and national) and businesses (large and small) - Improve public health by developing progressive and sustainable capacity for clinical and translational research to accelerate the application of basic biomedical research to address clinically relevant problems and improve disease prevention, management, and health outcomes. - Capacity planning (full-time research faculty, support personnel, and equipment) and training of future researchers (graduate education) for continued excellence

-Continued success of this nationally and internationally recognized health research institute depends heavily upon external funding, one critical portion of which is an investment by the State of Mississippi in this flagship research enterprise.
+D. Graduates 4.
+Overview of the Agency 5-Year Strategic Plan The goals of the Research Institute of Pharmaceutical Sciences are clustered around five major priority areas: - Advancing science to further secure the premiere status of the state's Institute, nationally and internationally - Improving the quality of life of patients through discovery-of entities, delivery systems, and uses of pharmaceuticals, as well as through improved efficiencies in health care processes (strategic impact: cancer, cardiometabolic disease, neuroscience, infectious diseases, medication optimization) - Developing the economy through partnerships and providing evidence to improve decision-making for governments (state and national) and businesses (large and small) - Improve public health by improving medication optimization, advancing the practice of pharmacy and driving care transformation throughout Mississippi. - Capacity planning (full-time research faculty, support personnel, and equipment) and training of future researchers (graduate education) for continued excellence Continued success of this nationally and internationally recognized health research institute depends heavily upon external funding, one critical portion of which is an investment by the State of Mississippi in this flagship research enterprise.
 The return on that investment has been nearly 4:1 but would not be possible without the essential core support that the State provides.
 Increases in that State funding are needed to provide program stability and reduce erosion.
 In spite of significant budget cuts over the years, we have been able to maintain the program, relying increasingly on external funding.
 Much of our basic infrastructure operation - garden and greenhouses, repository, database, screening program, NMR facility - has been supported via this mechanism along with some funding from the FDA project for certain aspects, and from our departmental overhead account.
 Further funding cuts will result in a reduction of research services, inability to maintain facilities and further elimination of research personnel.

-5. External/Internal Assessment: Environmental Analysis (SWOT)

-Internal environment (strengths and weaknesses):
+5. External/Internal Assessment: Environmental Analysis (SWOT) Internal environment (strengths and weaknesses): Strengths:

-Strengths: